huggingface/hub-docs/docs/api-inference/tasks/image-segmentation.md

 ## Image Segmentation

 Image Segmentation divides an image into segments where each pixel in the image is mapped to an object.
-This task has multiple variants such as instance segmentation, panoptic segmentation and semantic segmentation.

 <Tip>